 Focused Ultrasound High School Summer Research Program

-COVID UPDATES: We are planning to run the Focused Ultrasound High School Program for the summer of 2023 at full capacity.
-At this time, mandatory masking remains in effect at the hospital for all staff.
-Please be advised that in order to be eligible for employment at Sunnybrook, all new hires must have received the full series of a COVID-19 vaccine or combination of COVID-19 vaccines approved by Health Canada (e.g., two doses of a two-dose vaccine series, or one dose of a single-dose vaccine series); AND have received the final dose of the COVID-19 vaccine at least 14 days ago.
+COVID UPDATES: Please be advised that in order to be eligible for employment at Sunnybrook, all new hires must have received the full series of a COVID-19 vaccine or a combination of COVID-19 vaccines approved by Health Canada (e.g., two doses of a two-dose vaccine series, or one dose of a single-dose vaccine series); AND have received the final dose of the COVID-19 vaccine at least 14 days ago.
 Medical exemptions or any other kind of requested exemption based upon the hospital’s obligations pursuant to the Ontario Human Rights Code will be considered on a case-by-case basis.
-Please check back here often for updates. – December 2022
+Please check back here often for updates. – December 2023

-Each summer, we hire motivated and hard-working, independent high-school students that are passionate about math and sciences to assist us in a variety of projects we are working on in our lab.
-Our goal is not only to further our progress, but also to give these students experience working in a research lab.
+Each summer, we hire motivated and hard-working, independent high-school students passionate about math and sciences to assist us in various projects we are working on in our lab.
+Our goal is not only to further our progress but also to give these students experience working in a research lab.
 During the summer, students will gain enriched, hands-on knowledge in the fields of physics, engineering and biology that would be difficult to attain elsewhere.
-We hope to nurture a passion for science and engineering in the next generation and help students to move closer to their goals.
-Students from outside of the Greater Toronto Area are welcome to apply but must be eligible to work in Canada and arrange for their own accommodations during the internship.
+We hope to nurture a passion for science and engineering in the next generation and help students move closer to their goals.
+Students outside the Greater Toronto Area are welcome to apply but must be eligible to work in Canada and arrange their own accommodations during the internship.

 Eligibility and qualifications: